West Gate Bridge: Motor vehicles

-The West Gate Bridge is a 10-lane dual-carriageway freeway bridge, carrying five lanes of motor vehicle traffic in each direction.
-The freeway corridor (including the bridge itself) carries a very high volume and occupancy of traffic; a total of between 180,000 and 200,000 cars, trucks, and motorcycles use it per day, according to VicRoads.
-This makes the West Gate Bridge and West Gate Freeway one of the busiest road corridors in Australia.
+The West Gate Bridge is a ten-lane dual-carriageway freeway bridge, carrying five lanes of vehicular traffic in each direction.
+The bridge carries a very high volume; and As of November 2023, carried approximately 203,000 vehicles per day; making the bridge and freeway one of the busiest road corridors in Australia.

-As it is the only main direct link between Melbourne's CBD and the west, it is frequently congested during the morning and afternoon peaks and is constantly busy due to the number of vehicles coming in and out of the Port of Melbourne.
-The bridge was originally tolled but John Cain's government made a promise at the 1985 election to discontinue tolls; this came into effect in November of that year.
+The bridge and freeway was, until December 2025, the only main direct link between Melbourne's city centre and the west, resulting in frequent traffic congestion during the morning and afternoon peaks and was constantly busy due to the number of vehicles accessing the Melbourne's ports.
+The bridge was tolled from 1978 until 1985, when John Cain's government, following an election promise, discontinued tolls on the bridge.
+Since December 2025, when the West Gate Tunnel was opened and bypassed the bridge, there has been little to no alleviation of traffic movements on the bridge.

 The bridge is windswept as there are no significant obstructing terrain features for some distance, particularly in the quadrant from south to west, a common wind direction.
-This can lead to issues for motorbikes, trucks and other high-sided vehicles in higher wind speeds.
-Previously wind warning lights were present at the bridge approaches to control traffic (amber – bridge closed to motorbikes and high vehicles, red – closed to all traffic), but the former practice is to reduce the speed limit to 60 km/h or 40 km/h when the wind speed gets too high.
-This has since been replaced with a modern variable speed limit system as part of the 2008–11 upgrade.
+High prevailing winds have led to issues for motorbikes, trucks and other high-sided vehicles.
+A wind warning light system was implemented at the bridge approaches to control traffic (amber – bridge closed to motorbikes and high vehicles; red – closed to all traffic), until an upgrade between 2008 and 2011 that implemented a variable speed limit system – from 80 km/h to either 60 or 40 km/h, depending on the prevailing wind conditions.

 Cycling

-Cyclists are prohibited from using the bridge except for special bicycle events, notably the Melbourne Summer Cycle, a fundraising event for multiple sclerosis, and the Around the Bay in a Day event that raises money for The Smith Family charity.
+Cyclists are prohibited from using the bridge except for special bicycle events, notably the Melbourne Summer Cycle and the Around the Bay in a Day.
 The Westgate Punt is a foot ferry that runs directly below the bridge, taking cyclists and pedestrians across the Yarra between a jetty at Fishermans Bend near Westgate Park – Bay Trail and a jetty adjacent to Scienceworks Museum – Hobsons Bay Coastal Trail.
 It operates on demand, from Monday to Friday in morning and evening peaks, and on weekends and public holidays from 10:00 am to 5:00 pm.